saarantras/h2aj_scrna_embryo/from_scratch/README.md

+Using cellranger-7.2.0
+Steps that contain `conda activate arr` can be reproduced by creating a conda environment from the included `arr.yml` file.
+You will have to modify the paths with your username.

 This workflow reproduces the analysis of the following paper:

 Molè, M.A., Coorens, T.H.H., Shahbazi, M.N. et al. A single cell characterisation of human embryogenesis identifies pluripotency transitions and putative anterior hypoblast centre.
 Nat Commun 12, 3679 (2021). https://doi.org/10.1038/s41467-021-23758-w